msprev/pandocinject/doc/readme.md

 You write a selector or formatter by subclassing `Selector` or `Formatter` as imported from module `pandocinject`.

-The classes have a small number of methods, which you may wish to override for your own formatter or selector.
+The classes have methods that you may wish to override for your own formatter or selector.

 * `select(self, entry)`:
     - Returns:
         - `True` if `entry` is to be selected for injection into document, `False` otherwise
     - Arguments:
-        - `entry`: Entry (dictionary) to assess for selection
+        - `entry`: Item (dictionary) to assess for selection
     - Default:
         - Return `True`

 ## `Formatter`

-* `output_format`: Format of the text that this formatter object returns (string).
+* `output_format`: Format of the string that `format_block` returns
     - Value:
         - Any of pandoc's output formats (`'-o'`) (e.g. `'html'`, `'org'`).
     - Default: